A Study to Evaluate the Safety and Efficacy of Basmisanil Treatment in Children With Dup15q Syndrome

 - Body weight equal to or above the third percentile for age

-- Participant has a parent, caregiver, or legally authorized representative (hereinafter "caregiver") of at least 18 years of age, who is fluent in the local language at the site, and capable and willing to provide written informed consent for the participant, according to International Council on Harmonisation and local regulations
+- Participant has a parent, caregiver, or legally authorized representative (hereinafter "caregiver") of at least 18 years of age, who is fluent in the local language at the site, and capable and willing to provide written informed consent for the participant, according to International Council for Harmonisation and local regulations

 - Participant's caregiver must be living with the participant and, in the opinion of the Investigator, able and willing to reliably assess the participant's ongoing condition, to accompany the participant to all clinic visits, and ensure compliance to study treatment throughout the study.
 The same caregiver is able and willing to complete the caregiver assessments and is available to the Investigational Site by telephone or email if needed